statease/rlm-docker/README.md

 While connected to the remote context you can run `docker ps` to get the container id, then `docker exec -t <container_id> bash` to get a shell.
 Then cd into `statease-rlm` and you can look at the license file or debug log.

+## SSL

+There is a docker-compose-ssl.yml that will run RLM with SSL.
+You'll need certs first.
+The easiest way to get them is to use certbot:

+    snap install --classic certbot
+    certbot certonly --standalone -d your_domain
+    mkdir certs
+    cp /etc/letsencrypt/live/your_domain/* certs

+Then run the docker compose with the docker-compose-ssl.yml file.
+You may need to mess around with the paths/permissions in the file and in these instructions.
+You may also need to open ports 80/443 to get the cert.